Lehman examiner’s report: London was the ‘Guantanamo Bay’ of finance

 “Unbeknownst to the investing public, rating agencies, government regulators, and Lehman’s board of directors, Lehman reverse engineered the firm’s net leverage ratio for public consumption.”

 But US-based lawyers refused to lend their name to the trickery.
 So where did the investment bank, led by CEO Dick Fuld (pictured above) go?
-Where could it be confident of finding a firm of lawyers willing to rubber stamp such underhand practices?
+Where could it be confident of finding a firm of lawyers willing to rubber stamp such underhand practises?

 Lehman’s choice of jurisdiction is telling.